Andrew W. Mellon Foundation-Supported Summer Research Program in Baltimore at the Interface between Science and Art (Baltimore SCIART)

 The Baltimore SCIART program is meant primarily for high performing science and engineering undergraduate students from Baltimore area academic institutions with a diverse background and strong interest in art conservation science and engineering.
 Applications from students who are pursuing undergraduate degrees in arts with strong science and/or engineering background will be considered as well.

 Building on UMBC tradition and strength in providing high quality education to students from underrepresented groups in STEM, this summer research program will offer research and education training opportunities to highly qualified students, including students from underrepresented groups and disadvantaged populations.
-The selected students will be involved in highly multidisciplinary and collaborative research projects aiming to understand the degradation of art works, to develop new non-destructive analytical techniques to study art works, and to develop new treatment and environmental monitoring methods to restore and preserve art works.
-Research activities will be augmented by an extensive professional development program, which will include workshops, guest lectures, and visits to conservation science laboratories in neighboring institutions like the National Gallery of Art and the US Library of Congress in Washington DC, and the Smithsonian Laboratories in Suitland, MD.
-Apply here by the March 3rd, 2017 deadline.
+The selected students will be involved in highly multidisciplinary and collaborative research projects aiming to understand the degradation of art works, develop new non-destructive analytical techniques to study art works, and adapt treatment and environmental monitoring methods to better restore and preserve art works.
+Research activities will be augmented by an extensive professional development program, which will include workshops, guest lectures, and visits to conservation science laboratories in neighboring institutions like the National Gallery of Art and the Library of Congress in Washington DC as well as the Smithsonian Laboratories in Suitland, MD.

 2021 Winter SCIART Fellows: